Lewis & Clark Caverns

 Elevation differences are scaled for emphasis.
 While the numbers are accurate, the cut-away shown here is not to scale.

-Other Mountain Biking Trails, Hiking Trails, Canoeing Areas, and Caves Nearby
+Other Mountain Bike Trails, Hiking Trails, Canoeing Areas, and Caves Nearby

 Whitehall, Montana19.8 miles W

 From the p-lot ride north on the main Delmoe Lake road for about 3.6 miles.
 This is a great warm-up.
 Turn right onto a wide four-wheelrer trail and ride up this until you come to a...Mountain Bike